Posted on

 This guide will help you navigate the features and considerations to pick the best model for your needs:

-Manual vs. Programmable:
+Manual vs. Programmable

-• 3-Quart: Ideal for singles or couples.
+• 3-quart: Ideal for singles or couples.

-• 6-quart or 7-quart: Perfect for families of 3-6 people.
+• 6–7-quart: Perfect for families of 3-6 people.

 Pro Tip: Don’t fill your slow cooker more than ¾ full for optimal cooking results.